+With the advent of deep learning, steganography has achieved remarkable progress in recent years.
+However, despite this apparent prosperity, existing steganographic models can hide only few words of secret information.
+This limitation primarily arises from their design paradigm: the secret message must first be converted into a bitstream before being processed by the model.
+Consequently, current methods are fundamentally designed to embed binary data \cite{wengrowski2019light,tancik2020stegastamp,bui2023rosteals}, which severely restricts their capacity and leads to low communication efficiency in practical applications.

-For further analysis, we divide the current steganography \cite{zhu2018hidden,wengrowski2019light,tancik2020stegastamp,patel2012steganography} pipeline into three processes: the encoding process, which transforms the secret information into a suitable representation; the insertion process, which embeds the message into the cover image to produce a stego image; and the decoding process, which extracts the secret message from the stego image.
-As illustrated in Figure 1, three significant challenges hinder current steganographic methods from embedding substantial semantic information into images: 1) In the encoding process, secret messages are typically converted into bitstreams based on ASCII or UTF formats.
-This method is simple but primitive, neglects the semantic information between words, has a low information density, and is unsuitable for encoding large information such as sentences; 2) In the insertion process, the encoder takes the secret message and cover image as input to generate a stego image.
+For further analysis, we take image steganography as a case study and divide the steganographic pipeline into three processes, as illustrated in \cref{fig:figure1}.
+There are three significant limitations that hinder existing methods from embedding larger amounts of information into images: 1) In the encoding process, messages are converted into bitstreams via ASCII or UTF encoding.
+This method is simple but primitive, neglects the semantic relationships between words, has a low information density, and is unsuitable for encoding large amounts of information, such as sentences.
+2) In the insertion process, the encoder takes the secret message and cover image as input to generate a stego image.
 The interaction between two fundamentally different modalities (bitstreams and images) results in suboptimal insertion performance.
-3) In the decoding process, due to the aforementioned limitations, the decoder can only recover bitstreams, restricting the hidden information to the word level.
-The three significant challenges mentioned above hinder the existing steganography to increase the secret message capacity to include semantic information, such as complete sentences.
+3) In the decoding process, due to the aforementioned constraints, the decoder can only recover bitstreams, restricting the hidden information to the word level.
+These practical limitations call for a rethinking of steganography: \textbf{Are steganographic frameworks inherently limited to hiding low-level bitstream information?}